hyperledger-labs/minifabric/docs/README.md

     orderer:
       FABRIC_LOGGING_SPEC: DEBUG
 ```

+You can place any ca, peer, or orderer node configuration parameters under each node type.

+- **Organization Name** for each node is the rest part of domain name after first dot .
+- **mspid** for each Organization is the translated Organization Name by substituting all dot . with -
+- host **port** is generated as incremental sequences of starting port number (supplied in -e 7778)

+Example `peer` section

+> peer0.org1.com --> mspid = org1-com, organization name = org1.com hostPort=7778
+> peer1.org1.com --> mspid = org1-com, organization name = org1.com hostPort=7779
+> peer0.org2.com --> mspid = org2-com, organization name = org2.com hostPort=7780

+Currently **docket network** name is not configurable but hard coded as `minifab`

 ### To install your own chaincode
 To install your own chaincode, create the following subdirectory in your working directory: